alecramsay/ushouse/docs/index.md

 The election data supporting this analysis is the official data from the Clerk of the House with results for uncontested races imputed.[^2]

+Table 1
-Table 1 (at the end and [linked](assets/images/Table%201.pdf)) shows UE seats for each state over time:
+(at the end and linked [here](assets/images/Table%201.pdf)) shows UE seats for each state over time:

 -   Columns I--M show the results for the 2012-2020 elections